12 Correlation and linear regression

 12.10.4 Checking equality of variance

-The regression models that we’ve talked about all make am equality (i.e.homogeneity) of variance assumption: the variance of the residuals is assumed to be constant.
+The regression models that we’ve talked about all make an equality (i.e.homogeneity) of variance assumption: the variance of the residuals is assumed to be constant.
 To plot this in jamovi first we need to calculate the square root of the (absolute) size of the residual19 and then plot this against the predicted values, as in Figure 12.21.
 Note that this plot actually uses the standardised residuals rather than the raw ones, but it’s immaterial from our point of view.
 What we’re looking to see here is a straight, horizontal line running through the middle of the plot.20

 12.10.5 Checking for collinearity

 Another regression diagnostic is provided by variance inflation factors (VIFs), which are useful for determining whether or not the predictors in your regression model are too highly correlated with each other.
-There is a variance inflation factor associated with each predictor \(X_k\) in the model.
-21
+There is a variance inflation factor associated with each predictor

-If you’ve only got two predictors, the VIF values are always going to be the same, as we can see if we click on the ‘Collinearity’ checkbox in the ‘Regression’ - ‘Assumptions’ options in jamovi.
-For both dani.sleep and baby.sleep the VIF is \(1.65\).
-And since the square root of \(1.65\) is \(1.28\), we see that the correlation between our two predictors isn’t causing much of a problem.
+If you’ve only got two predictors, the VIF values are always going to be the same, as we can see if we click on the ‘Collinearity’ checkbox in the ‘Regression’ – ‘Assumptions’ options in jamovi.
+For both dani.sleep and baby.sleep the VIF is

 To give a sense of how we could end up with a model that has bigger collinearity problems, suppose I were to run a much less interesting regression model, in which I tried to predict the day on which the data were collected, as a function of all the other variables in the data set.
 To see why this would be a bit of a problem, let’s have a look at the correlation matrix for all four variables (Figure 12.22).